ppy/osu-wiki/wiki/Rules/Visual_Content_Considerations/en.md

 - **any sexual content involving (or is targeted at) minors**
 - **excessive violence, gore, dismemberment, decapitation or maiming**
 - **significant sexual innuendo**
-- **sexually explicit content or sexual posturing**
+- **sexual posturing or solicitation**
 - **erotic content or graphic displays of sexuality**
 - **examples of drug use, preparation, or identification with any illicit drug subculture**
 - **depictions of any deliberately inflammatory political, cultural, religious or social content**

 ## Exceptions

+Images or visual elements containing examples of the following may be considered acceptable:

-- Images with mild to moderate depictions of violence may be allowed.
+- mild to moderate depictions of violence (small amounts of blood, non-critical or superficial wounding)
-- Images with depictions of artistic nudity in the context of classical artworks or other tasteful depictions of the human body may be allowed.
+- artistic nudity (in the context of classical artwork, or work related to the element, such as album art with minor nudity present)
-- Images with depictions of mild romance, flirting or intimate affection may be allowed.
+- mild romance, flirting or intimate affection (hugging, embracing, kissing without sexual connotations, hand-holding, etc)

 ## Getting assessed